Skip to content

 Haircuts to avoid for now

-Fits snugly around the stomach Fitted with a high waistband
+• Tight around the stomach → opt for a loose-fitting style with a high waistband

 Strategic colors and patterns

-To divert attention Patterns on the upper body
+• Draw attention away: patterns on the upper body

 Taking care of yourself through your wardrobe